Tropicalista/search-console/readme.txt

 == Installation ==

-There's two ways to install Formello.
+There's two ways to install Search Console.

-1. Go to "Plugins > Add New" in your Dashboard and search for: Formello.
+1. Go to "Plugins > Add New" in your Dashboard and search for: Search Console.
 Then activate the plugin through the 'Plugins' screen in WordPress
 2. Download the .zip from WordPress.org, and upload the folder to the `/wp-content/plugins/` directory via FTP.

 In most cases, #1 will work fine and is way easier.

 == Changelog ==

+= 2.4.4 =
+* Code beautified

+= 2.4.3 =
+* Missing translations

 = 2.4.2 =
 * Missing translations